AhmedTrb/DroiDay-Hackathoon-Project/README.md

 - **Interactive Learning Experience:** The app provides a dynamic and interactive learning environment, keeping children actively engaged in the learning process.
 - **User-Friendly Interface:** Designed with children in mind, the app features a simple and intuitive interface for easy navigation.

+***

+This App was developed during the DroiDay-Hackathon organized by INSAT Android Club